 Asheville works best for groups that want mountain character over resort scale.
-The courses are not the longest or most polished in the Southeast, but they are specific and memorable in a way that generic resort layouts are not.
-Come in May, June, September, or October when the elevation keeps temperatures comfortable and the leaf canopy is at its most dramatic.
-Avoid late fall and winter: most courses close or limit play above 2,000 feet.
+The Donald Ross course at the Grove Park Inn and Reems Creek give the trip two rounds worth planning around, neither of them the longest or most polished in the Southeast, but both specific and memorable.
+Come in May or October when the Blue Ridge elevation keeps temperatures comfortable and the courses are at their best.

 The trip experience